mmb-carb/ESTA/docs/DEVELOPERS.md

 2. People who need gridded emissions inventories will frequently already have this file for their domain.
 3. It is an extremely detailed format.
 4. It is lat-lon based (and thus projection-free).
-5. It is unamiguous.
+5. It is unambiguous.

 The `GRIDCRO2D` file is not the only file you need to define your new domain.
 There is one more, the region boxes file.
 To speed up the process of locating which grid cell a certain lat/lon point is in on your modeling domain, your domain is split up into rectangular regions (one for each county, state, or whatever).
 This will give a much smaller region for Python to hunt in.
-You will find examples of these files for the three default cases in the input folder:
+You will find examples of these files for five default cases in the input folder:

     ESTA
     └───input